tintash/clarity-projects/003-ft/clarinet-projects/saadtahir/README.md

 Implements a random number generator.
 If the random number is greater than the criteria set, the token is transferred to the player's wallet.
 Else tokens are burnt.

+ST5HYHBZ6CH0DHENSVCRTGKJ0CGTDFN09DRT38YK.app

 ## my-ft.clar

 Implements sip-010-trait.
 A token owner can transfer tokens by calling transfer function.
 It can also view token properties.
 A manager can give or burn tokens of players.
 A player can convert tokens to STX following the conversion e.g 1 STX = 1000 tokens.
+Initially, 1000000 STX is given to contract so that convert tokens can be acheived.
 The contract owner first adds managers in the data variable.

+ST5HYHBZ6CH0DHENSVCRTGKJ0CGTDFN09DRT38YK.my-ft

 ## ft-trait.clar

 sip-010-trait is defined in the contract.

+ST5HYHBZ6CH0DHENSVCRTGKJ0CGTDFN09DRT38YK.ft-trait